chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_logs_services_nginx_read_logs.rst

    * - ``$upstream_response_time``
      - The upstream reverse proxy response time.
    * - ``$http_x_chef_version``
-     - The version of Chef used to make this request.
+     - The version of |chef| used to make this request.
    * - ``$http_x_ops_sign``
      - The version of the authentication protocol.
    * - ``$http_x_ops_userid``